greenfit-ai/docs/index.md

 ## Quickstart

-We advise you have a look to our [website](https://greenfitai.org/) and then head over to [our application](https://greenfit-ai.vercel.app).
+We advise you have a look to our [website](https://greenfitai.org/) and then head over to [our demo application](https://huggingface.co/spaces/greenfit-ai/greenfit-ai).

 ----